dims/cos-tools/src/cmd/cos_customizer/README.md

 separate from the Cloud Build machine type option, which sets the machine type of the Cloud Build VM, which is different from the COS Customizer preload VM.

+`-service-account`: The service account to be used by the COS Customizer preload VM.
+If not set, the default GCE service account will be used.

 `-gpu-type`: The GPU type attached to the COS Customizer preload VM e.g.
 `nvidia-tesla-t4`.
 Useful for installing GPU drivers via subcommand `run-script`.
 If this flag is set, it will overwrite the same flag set in